zabackary/python-compiler/README.md

                         puts a generated docstring at the top of the module. added by default (default: True) --module-hash-length MODULE_HASH_LENGTH
-                        the length of the hash used for making modules unique --export-dictionary-mode {dict,munch,class}
+                        the length of the hash used for making modules unique --export-dictionary-mode {dict,munch,class,class_instance}
                         the method that export dictionaries are converted to dot-accessible objects --export-names-mode {locals,static}
-                        how module exports are determined. use 'locals' for compatibility with existing code. forced to 'static' if --export-dictionary-mode is set to 'class'
+                        how module exports are determined. use 'locals' for compatibility with existing code. forced to 'static' if --export-dictionary-mode is set to 'class' or
+                        'class_instance'
 ```

 To-do list: